nightmarishblue/CCL/README.md

-Repo for CSC1098 Compiler Construction.
+A basic compiler I wrote for a college assignment.

+CCL is a basic language with functions, if statements, loops and arithmetic.
+It compiles into a 3-address code that runs on [this interpreter](https://www.computing.dcu.ie/~davids/courses/CA4003/TACi.jar).

 The design decisions I made are recorded in the [journal](./JOURNAL.md).

-# How to use
+# How to use the compiler
 ```sh
 ./gradlew installDist
 ./build/install/CCL/bin/CCL <source> [destination] [-p]